List of Gold Digger characters: Tiffany 'Gia

 Tiffany inherited her mother's were-cheetah powers and new symbiots replicated from her father's.
 She also spent her early life being educated by a living world-computer, and has developed into a genuine prodigy.
 Though mature for her age, she is still very much a little girl.
 Her symbiots help her process information and protect her from harm.
 Her recently manifested were-cheetah abilities are likely to make her more powerful than her mother some day.

 Peebos

 Cute, goofy, childlike, self-aware, technomage bombs, without common sense, invented by Brianna Diggers by unconsciously combining golem magic with advanced artificial intelligence.

 Brianna eventually adopted the three most advanced models as children.
 Peebri, Peegi, Peebrit, are each modeled after Brianna, Gina, and Brittany, respectively, so by raising them, Brianna can picture what it would have been like if she grew up with her sisters.
 As such they have a relatively free rein and are encouraged to learn for themselves, but unfortunately Peebri's antics are often destructive and/or silly, although highly amusing.
-The Peebos have starred in their own spin-of miniseries, where the less advanced series models occasionally guest star.
+The Peebos have starred in their own spin-off miniseries, where the less advanced series models occasionally guest star.